dj95/kustomize-quick-create/README.md

 - rust

+*or*

+- nix
+- direnv

 ### 🚀 Getting started

+Clone the repository and make sure the dependencies are installed.
+You either need rust installed or nix installed.
+With nix use either `nix-shell` or `direnv allow` up to your preferences.
-Clone the repository and run `cargo install --path .`.
+After dependencies are available run `cargo install --path .` to build install the tool.

 Then you should be able to call the wizard with `kustomize-quick-create`.
 It will detect the kustomize deployment if it exists in the `kubernetes/` subdirectory of the present working dir.